gabrielmaialva33/benicio-api/README.md

 ---

 <p align="center">
-  Made with ❤️ by the community.
+  Built with ⚖️ for legal excellence by Benício Advocacia.
 </p>